-Two of the university's busiest transit stops on Forbes and Fifth avenues are connected by Morewood Avenue, which runs through the university's largest on-campus housing area.
+Twoofthe university's busiest transit stops on Forbes and Fifth avenues are connected by Morewood Avenue, which runs through the university's largest on-campus housing area.
 University shuttles dwell at the Morewood Gardens pull-off.
-As described in Section 6.3.6, page 96, by moving the sidewalk away from the travel lanes, this project provides safer FLM connections to some of the most used bus and shuttle stops.
+As described in Section 6.3.6, by moving the sidewalk away from the travel lanes, this project provides safer First and Last Mile (FLM) connections to some of the most used bus and shuttle stops.